troydiaz/troydiaz/README.md

 # About Me
 Hello!
 My name is Troy Diaz and I'm pursuing a B.S. degree in Computer Science with a minor in Mathematics at Oregon State University.

-Some of my hobbies include:

-- 🏌️‍♂️ I love golfing.
-- 🎳 I enjoy bowling and playing billiards.
-- 🥾 I love hiking and exploring the outdoors.
-- 💪 I enjoy weightlifting and staying active.
-- 🐐 I am the number one fan of the GOAT, you already know who.
-- 🏖️ I like relaxing at the beach.

 # Languages and Tool

 <p align="left">